Angela Merkel faces party revolt over Huawei in German 5G rollout | DW | 22.11.2019

 Several German government departments are currently locked in a debate about the extent to which the Chinese telecom giant should be allowed to install a 5G network in Germany.

+Some CDU MPs had originally filed a conference motion calling on Huawei to be excluded from building the new 5G network, and though an amendment has now removed this demand, the motion still contains the insistence that the government "quickly" present a bill to parliament on the matter.

-According to a report in the Bild newspaper, the amended motion, to be voted on at the party conference in Leipzig this weekend, now has the support of several CDU Bundestag members, including senior figures and Merkel allies such as former minister Norbert Röttgen and the party's General Secretary Paul Ziemiak.
+According to a report in the Bild newspaper, the amended motion, to be voted on at the party conference in Leipzig this weekend, has the support of several CDU Bundestag members, including senior figures such as former minister Norbert Röttgen and the party's General Secretary Paul Ziemiak.

 One delegate at the CDU conference in Leipzig denied that the party was defying the chancellor.
 "We will support the chancellor in her course, though of course there are differing opinions and wings in the party," Jennifer Gross, from the CDU's Rhineland-Palatinate delegation told DW's Kate Brady.
 "I'll be interested to see the results today."

 Röttgen also insisted to Bild that "the amendment is marginal."
 But nevertheless, the inclusion of the Bundestag in the decision-making process is likely to annoy the chancellor.
-It will also complicate the already labyrinthine government procedures and technical details that are being negotiated over the issue.
+It will also complicate the already labyrinthine government procedures and technical details that are being negotiated over how the 5G rollout is being handled.

 No final decision has yet been made on whether to allow Huawei to install the network, but there are persistent fears that the company will include "backdoors" to Germany's communication infrastructure that could be accessed by the Chinese state.